 If you’re looking for a charming, picturesque city with rich history and beautiful Georgian architecture, the regency town of Bath is the perfect place to explore.

-So, whether you’re looking for a solo trip, romantic getaway for couples, family adventure, or some quality time with friends, here’s our collection of the 15 best hotels in Bath.
+So, whether you’re looking for a solo trip, romantic getaway, family adventure, or some quality time with friends, here’s our collection of 15 of the best hotels in Bath.

-Located in the centre of the bath is The Macdonald Bath Spa; an elegant Georgian mansion, dating back to the 1830s.
-The hotel has a wide choice of wellness amenities including a luxury spa, steam room, sauna and two swimming pools.
+Located in the centre of Bath is Macdonald Bath Spa Hotel; an elegant Georgian mansion, dating back to the 1830s.
+The hotel has a wide choice of wellness amenities including a luxury spa, steam room, sauna, and two swimming pools.

 2. The Bath Priory